Science Fiction Author Frederik Pohl's Impact on the World

-Writer, editor, agent and environmentalist Fred Pohl's anti-utopia 1950s novel Space Merchants is compelling even deades later.
-The storyline is so applicable to the 2010s that the novel is set for updating with modern brand names in its storyline to keep the attention of modern readers.
+Writer, editor, agent and environmentalist Fred Pohl's anti-utopia 1950s novel Space Merchants is compelling even decades later.
+The story line is so applicable to the 2010s that the novel is set for updating with modern brand names in its story line to keep the attention of modern readers.

-A main theme of the novel is the purposeful addiction of society to three substancs marketed by Wall Street-type ad agencies.
+A main theme of the novel is the purposeful addiction of society to three substances marketed by Wall Street-type ad agencies.